Are you trying to figure out how to file your taxes while earning income from a side gig?

 The running costs and expenses of even the smallest side gig can add up over the year.
 Because of this, in many cases, they can substantially help to minimize your tax bill.

-Do Not Overstate Deductions on Your Side Gig Taxes
+Why You Shouldn't Overstate Deductions on Your Side Gig Taxes

 While you should and can claim all eligible expenses for your business or side gig, you do not want to overstate deductions.